 There is no application form or program information beyond this announcement.
 To apply, send (i) an abbreviated curriculum vitae, (ii) a statement (maximum three pages) describing both your current work and your interest in social science research (especially as it relates to RSF research programs in Social Inequality, Behavioral Economics, Future of Work, the Social, Political and Economic Effects of the Affordable Care Act and Race, Ethnicity, and Immigration), and (iii) writing samples (no more than 20 pages total).
 All applications must include an e-mail and an alternative means of contact (e.g., phone number).
 Send your CV, statement, and writing samples (all collapsed into a single pdf file) to email@example.com.

-Complete applications must be received by Friday, March 31 at 11am Pacific Time.
+Complete applications must be received by April 17 at 2pm Eastern Time/11am Pacific Time.
 We will notify applicants solely through e-mail, by May 1 and will ask participants to confirm their participation very soon thereafter.
-Inquiries can be sent to email@example.com.
+Inquiries can be sent to firstname.lastname@example.org.